Economy of the State of Hidalgo: Economically active population and employed personnel

-In 2013, the total number of people employed was 353,978; of these, 50.4% corresponded to paid employed personnel; 37.5% to owners, family members and other workers, who collaborated for the economic unit without receiving remuneration and 12.1% were made up of personnel not dependent on the company name.
-For the total employed personnel, 33.1% were concentrated in Commerce, 32.4% in Non-Financial Private Services and 25.7% in Manufacturing.
+In 2013, the total number of people employed was 353,978; of these, 50.4% corresponded to paid employed personnel; 37.5% to owners, family members, and other workers, who collaborated for the economic unit without receiving remuneration, and 12.1% were made up of personnel who are non-dependent on the company name.
+For the total employed personnel, 33.1% were concentrated in Commerce, 32.4% in Non-Financial Private Services, and 25.7% in Manufacturing.